-The standard LO-PRO II uses a regenerative blower to draw air through the bubble plates.
-The blower is mounted on a metal baseboard that also supports the following instrumentation: a standard Static Pressure Gauge, the optional HI and LO Vacuum (Pressure) Switches, and the optional CFM Gauge with filter.
+The standard LO-PRO III uses a centrifugal blower to draw air through the bubble plates.
+The blower is mounted on a steel metal frame that also supports optional panels containing the following instrumentation: a standard Static Pressure Gauge, the optional HI and LO Vacuum (Pressure) Switches, and the optional CFM Gauge with filter.
 Explosion proof blowers are available for use in Class 1, Div.
 1, Group C & D hazardous locations.